 Create a dictionary representing the grid for the max_depth and n_estimators hyperparameters that will be searched.
 Include depths of 3, 6, 9, and 12, and 10, 50, 100, and 200 trees.
 Leave the other hyperparameters at their defaults.

 Instantiate a GridSearchCV object using the same options that we have previously in this chapter, but with the dictionary of hyperparameters created in step 1 here.
 Set verbose=2 to see the output for each fit performed.
-You can reuse the same random forest model object rf that we have been using.
+You can reuse the same random forest model object rf that we have been using or create a new one.

 Fit the GridSearchCV object on the training data.